mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 but if not on [Cargo nightly](https://doc.rust-lang.org/cargo/reference/unstable.html#artifact-dependencies), you need to create a binary in your project that does the same thing.

+While the general principles are the same, the setup differs whether you are a single crate or in a cargo workspace, but either way, you'll end up with a `cargo run [...] uniffi-bindgen ...` command to generate the bindings.

+### Single crate

 Add the following to your `Cargo.toml`:

 ```toml